The William Julius Wilson Award for the Advancement of Social Justice

 The award is named after William Julius Wilson, who received his PhD in sociology from WSU in 1966.
 Professor Wilson is widely considered one of the nation’s most influential sociologists.

-Elijah Anderson is among the foremost urban ethnographers in the U.S.
+Among the foremost urban ethnographers in the United States, Elijah Anderson will present

 Elijah Anderson, one of the nation’s leading urban ethnographers and the William K. Lanman Jr. professor of sociology at Yale University, will be honored with the William Julius Wilson Award for the Advancement of Social Justice.
 He will address the public during the 2017 William Julius Wilson Symposium on Nov.
 8 at 7:30 p.m on the WSU Pullman campus.